ljunior23/Predictive-Modeling-of-Diseases-Using-Ensemble-Algorithms/README.md

 ## Usage
 1. Place your dataset in the specified directory (update the path in the notebook if needed).
-2. Open `models_comparisons.ipynb` in Jupyter or VS Code.
+2. Open `EnsembleLearning.ipynb` in Jupyter or VS Code.
 3. Run the notebook cells sequentially to preprocess data, train models, and view results.

 ## Output